Bouncing universe in Gauss-Bonnet gravity: Formulation of gravity using reconstructing technique with -folding number approach

-In order to construct the function $ F(G) $ from the second order differential equation (\ref {16}), let us assume the cosmic scale factor $ a(t)= cosh (\lambda t $), where $ \lambda $ is an arbitrary constant.
+In order to construct the function $ F(G) $ from the second order differential Eq. (\ref {16}), let us assume the cosmic scale factor $ a(t)= cosh (\lambda t $), where $ \lambda $ is an arbitrary constant.
 The corresponding Hubble parameter $ H $ can be calculated as

 using e-folding number relation, we get